rphang/evilBPF/hide_pid/README.md

 - [x] Hiding a multiple processes at once
 - [x] Hiding a directory / files
 - [x] Dynamically adding / removing elements to hide at runtime

+## Supported Kernels

+This program should work from kernel 4.7.0 and above (with eBPF support enabled).
+It was tested on kernel 5.4.0.

 ## Credits